 Where: 16701 SW 72nd Ave, Miami, FL 33157

-5. Miami City Cemetery, Downtown
+4. Miami City Cemetery, Downtown Miami

 Where: 1800 NE 2nd Ave, Miami, FL 33132

-7. Villa Paula, Little Haiti
+5. Villa Paula, Little Haiti

 Where: 5811 N Miami Ave, Miami, FL 33127

-8. The Alfred I. DuPont Building, Downtown Miami
+7. The Alfred I. DuPont Building, Downtown Miami

-Built on the foundations of the demolished Hotel Halcyon, this Art Deco skyscraper in Downtown Miami is said to host a whole lot of paranormal activity.
-In 1963, Grant Stockdale, a businessman and friend of President John F. Kennedy’s, fell from the 13th to the 5th floor and died just 10 days after JFK’s assassination.
-Paranormal investigators who have visited the floor say a strange aura surrounds the area where he died.
-But that’s not all, some of the floors at the DuPont are no longer in use, but many have reported hearing running faucets in empty bathrooms, and a group of workers even saw the face of a severely burnt man on the second floor.
-Let’s just say, the DuPont definitely makes for a totally interesting and thrilling wedding venue!
+But that’s not all, some of the floors at the DuPont are no longer in use, yet many have reported hearing running faucets in empty bathrooms, and a group of workers even saw the face of a severely burnt man on the second floor.
+Let’s just say the DuPont definitely makes for a totally interesting and thrilling wedding venue!

 Where: 169 E Flagler St, Miami, FL 33131